MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-and-configure-the-recommended-items-and-popular-items-web-part.md

     ![Edit WP](../media/OTCSP_EditWP.png)

 3. In the Web Part tool pane, select **Change query**.
-This option - when selected - opens a dialog.
+Selecting this option opens a dialog.

 4. In the **Build Your Query** dialog, select the following: